GrailFinder/gf-lt/README.md

 - consider adding use /completion of llamacpp, since openai endpoint clearly has template|format issues;
 - change temp, min-p and other params from tui;
 - DRY;
+- keybind to switch between openai and llamacpp endpoints;

 ### FIX:
 - bot responding (or hanging) blocks everything; +